Check out these essential oils for eczema on eyelids to find natural relief fast.

 - Large bowl

-- Clean container for storage
+- Amber glass jar for storage

 - The first thing we’re going to do is melt the shea butter.
 Do this by placing the shea butter in a heat-safe bowl or Pyrex measuring cup.Now boil some water in a pot.
 After it’s done boiling, remove from heat and immerse the Pyrex cup/heat-safe bowl containing shea butter into it.
 Make sure the water doesn’t get inside into the shea butter!
 Stir the shea butter as it gently melts down.